rolancon/confetti/README.md

     key1 = value-c
     key2 = value-d

-The table header ends with a comma **,** to indicate that this is a separate set (a clan in Data Algebra terminology).
+The table header ends with a comma **,** to indicate that this is a separate set (a Quad in Confetti terminology).
 The _/_ operator automatically increases a counter, and uses this in a new pair, where the counter is the key, and the record is the value.
 So the first record would then be identical to:

     [1]
     key1 = value-a